-We’ve all heard that a safe rate of weight loss is between 1-2 lbs (or 0.5 to 1 kg) per week.
-Yet the reality is that few people are content with losing only 4 lbs per month and are likely to engage in more extreme diet control strategies in an attempt to expedite the rate of weight loss.
+We’ve all heard that an ideal rate of weight loss is between 1-2 lbs (or 0.5 to 1 kg) per week.
+Yet the reality is that few people are content with losing only 4 lbs per month and are likely to engage in more extreme diet control strategies in an attempt to expedite the rate of losing weight.
 Could there a downside to losing weight quickly?
 Is rapid weight loss more likely to be regained compared to weight that is lost more gradually?
 In today’s post, we’re taking a closer look at the science behind this weight loss recommendation.

 You Can’t Control Your Weight

 Before we delve deeper, I want to take a few minutes to discuss this sentiment.
 Because when I say you can’t control your weight, what I mean is that we are not in control of the number on the scale; the only things we can control are our health habits (check out this blog to read more about health habits).
 Above all, if you burn more calories than you consume, you will lose weight.
 But, since our bodies are designed for survival – and weight loss is seen as a threat to our survival – your body will do everything it can to stop the weight loss and restore homeostasis.
 This isn’t to say that losing weight is impossible and there is no point in trying.
 Rather, it means tying success to a specific weight loss goal can be both fruitless and emotionally draining.

 Slow and Steady vs. Rapid Results

 slow and steady weight loss seems to be based more on clinical opinion than

 scientific study, as few research articles have been carried out to investigate